Hunter-Thompson/smallcase-assignment/README.md

 3) It creates the kubernetes deployment
 4) It outputs the loadbalancer DNS name.

-## A small paragraph on how it all works.
+## A small description on how it all works.

 Packer creates the AMI for the Gitlab runner, the AMI has Docker, AWSCLI, Kubectl and Gitlab runner installed.